Dr. Catherine Yi-yu Cho Woo (1935 — 2021)

 On July 27, 2007, Dr. Yi-yu Cho Woo returned to Washington, where she had served for many years on the National Council for the Arts, so that she could watch her brother, Dr. Alfred Y. Cho, receive the prestigious National Medal of Technology at the White House.
 The President and numerous dignitaries celebrated Dr. Cho for his pioneering work in the development of crystals that are used in our cell phones, computers and many other cutting edge products.

-Since retiring from active teaching, Dr. Woo has accepted numerous invitations to give lectures and display her work in museums and art galleries all over the nation and world.
-Inquiries about her art, lectures and Feng Shui consultations should be directed to Dr. Woo.
+After retiring from active teaching, Dr. Woo lived with her husband Peter in Irvine, California for many years.
+She traveled the nation and world in search of greater understanding and harmony between all of the world's peoples, and accepted numerous invitations to give lectures and display her work in museums and art galleries all over the nation and world.